ShauryaP8/P-NP-prototype/README.md

 - `NumPy`: For efficient numerical computations.
 - `Pandas`: For structured data manipulation (not used in the current script but useful for handling larger datasets).
 - `Scikit-learn`: To implement machine learning algorithms like k-means clustering.
-- `NetworkX`: For graph-based operations.
+- `NetworkX`: For graph-based operations.(Ommited from updated code as it is not nesscearily needed see more in [Updates](UPDATES.md)
 - `Matplotlib`: For creating visualizations of the data and clusters.

 ## Step 2: Data Setup and Clustering